FelixOnline/v2/content/articles/2011-3-18-amateur-serpents-and-super-amorists.md

 subtitle: >
   Mozart’s famous opera Die Zauberflöte was produced last week on Gloucester Road with London Youth Opera and Imperial’s own choir
 date: "2011-03-18 08:31:46 +0000"

 # Attributes from Felix Online V1
 id: "1113"
 old_path: /arts/1113/amateur-serpents-and-super-amorists
 aliases:
  - /arts/1113/amateur-serpents-and-super-amorists
+imported: true
+comments:
+ - Dear KellyYour account made interesting reading Id love to have more on the actual performances of the cast Were there any other reviews in the London press I cant seem to find any onlineBest wishesLuis

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true